lworkman/calendar-widget/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Basic event widget created by Liam Workman.
+Basic event widget created by Liam Workman in node.js and react.js.
 On desktop it's a widget, while on mobile it's a full page app.

 ## Test environment